 Couples Therapy: How Seeing A Psychologist Online Can Help Your Relationship

-Updated March 23, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 Running into difficulties in a long-term relationship can be a major source of distress.
 Your spouse or romantic partner may normally be the first person you turn to in times of emotional turmoil.
 So where can you go for support when your relationship is what’s making you unhappy?
 And how can you restore the bond between you after it’s been damaged by conflict, neglect, or misunderstandings?

 Online couples therapy offers a helpful way forward for many people in troubled relationships.
 An experienced practitioner may be able to help you and your partner understand each other’s needs while suggesting ways to rebuild trust and intimacy.
-And working with a therapist over the Internet may avoid some of the obstacles to relationship therapy.
+Additionally, working with a therapist over the Internet may avoid some of the obstacles to relationship therapy.
 This article will explain how couples therapy can help you reconnect with your partner and why you might want to consider online treatment.

 Getty/jeffbergen